 - What to do after a Car Accident Injury

-It only takes a quick second for the brain to slam into the skull, which can cause immediate damage or the injury may not become apparent until some time later.
+It only takes a quick second for the brain to slam into the skull, which can cause immediate damage, or the injury may not become apparent until some time later.

-The more severe forms of spinal cord damage can even leave victims permanently paralyzed.
+More severe forms of spinal cord damage can even leave victims permanently paralyzed.

 Car accident victims who suffer from a herniated disk will often experience numbness or tingling sensations, arm and leg pain, and muscle weakness.

 Back injuries can cause a lifetime of pain if they are not diagnosed and treated quickly.

-The quick and sudden jerking movement of the head and neck going back and forth can cause serious damage to the neck muscles and ligaments.
+The quick and sudden jerking movement of the head and neck after a sudden impact can cause severe soft tissue damage and a limited range of motion to the neck muscles and ligaments.

 Generally speaking, whiplash is known to cause neck pain and swelling.

-The driver is not often prepared to be hit from behind, which causes the body to be forcefully propelled forward while the head either stays behind or falls backward causing a whiplash injury to occur.
+The driver is not often prepared to be hit from behind, which causes the body to be forcefully propelled forward while the head either stays behind or falls backward, causing a whiplash injury.

 Chest injuries are often the result of seat belts, steering wheels, and airbags pressing hard on the chest when the accident occurs.

-Even though chest injuries can be fixed if taken care of in time, but if you fly through the windshield of your car, that can be a whole different story.
+Most chest injuries can be fixed if taken care of in time, but if you fly through your car's windshield, that can be a whole different story.

-These types of injuries can be minor while in some cases they can result in severe blood loss and many stitches.
+These types of injuries can be minor, but some result in severe blood loss and many stitches.

 What to do after a Car Accident Injury

-Being seen by a chiropractor as soon as possible will not only be beneficial for your health, but also for any potential lawsuit that you wish to file.
+Being seen by a chiropractor as soon as possible after a car accident will not only be beneficial for your health but also for any potential lawsuit that you wish to file.

 It's always crucial to be seen by a doctor as quickly as possible.
-Your chiropractor will be able to determine if you suffered from an injury that you don't know of.
-It's always better to be safe than sorry.
+Your chiropractor will be able to determine if you suffered any hidden injuries.